QtPyHammer-devs/QtPyHammer/CODE_OF_CONDUCT.md

  * ~~No swearing in my Christian Discord Server!~~
  * Don't have fun at the expense of others
  * Don't repeat offend
- * Not everyone here is an adult, be a role model

 ## Responsibilities